 CATS CAN SUFFER IN SILENCE

 Emotional and mental problems are not the only issues cats face.
-There are physical issues, such as joint inflammation due to genetics, injury or obesity, IBS/IBD, seizures, etc. With more and more cats living well into their 20s, general aches and pains that come with aging are also quite common.
+There are physical issues, such as joint discomfort due to genetics, injury or obesity, digestive upset and more.
+With cats living well into their 20s, general aches that come with aging are also quite common.
 Complicating things is the fact that cats are masters at covering up their discomfort.
 This is a survival instinct – if they show weakness in the wild, they will be attacked.
 Signs that a cat is suffering include being withdrawn, lethargic, acting out/attacking others, decreased appetite, unkempt fur, not jumping up on beds or couches, and hiding.

-The addition of hemp derived phytocannabinoid rich (PCR) oil to a cat’s wellness protocol can make a world of difference.
+The addition of Organic Full Spectrum Hemp CBD oil to a cat’s wellness protocol can make a world of difference.

-HOW MUCH PCR OIL DOES A CAT NEED?
+HOW MUCH HEMP OIL DOES A CAT NEED?

 TREATIBLES FOR CATS

-We have found that our dropper bottles work well with most cats.
-We recommend getting cats used to the taste and consistency by starting with one drop per meal or mixed with a little yogurt or juice from a can of tuna.
-Over the course of a week, keep adding drops per serving until the desired serving size is reached.
+We have found that our Soft Chewables for Cats and oil dropper bottles work well with most cats.
+If using the oil, we recommend getting cats used to the taste and consistency by starting with one drop per meal or mixed with a little yogurt or juice from a can of tuna.
+Over the course of a week, keep adding drops per serving until the desired dosage is reached.
 Keep in mind that some cats will accept the drops being administered right into their mouth.